-Open up a code or text file in the Workspace and hit the History button in the bottom-right corner.
+Get started by opening a text file in the Workspace and pressing the History button in the bottom-right corner.

 Viewing previous versions of a file

-Once you've opened up File History, you can view previous versions of a file by using the scroll bar, the arrow buttons, and the left and right arrow keys.
+Once you've opened up File History, you can view previous versions of a file by using the scroll bar, the arrow buttons, or the left and right arrow keys.